-While these measures were largely taken in the past for economic reasons, it was also considered necessary to remove distorting price signals, and to address environmental 'bads' before offering governmental assistance to farmers for the provision of environmental 'goods.'
+While these measures were largely taken for economic reasons, it was also considered necessary to remove distorting price signals, and to address environmental 'bads' before offering governmental assistance to farmers for the provision of environmental 'goods'.

-The resulting decline in income caused difficulties for rural communities.
-Farmers reacted by cutting back on all discretionary expenditures (fertilizer use, nonessential repairs and maintenance, new land development, new equipment).
+The decline in income that resulted caused difficulties for rural communities.
+Farmers reacted by cutting back on all discretionary expenditures (fertilizer use, non-essential repairs and maintenance, new land development, new equipment).
 They also laid off labor and did more work themselves.
-Credit mediation and a write-off of about 20 percent of the total farm sector debt helped to limit the number of farms being sold to about 5 percent.
+Credit mediation and writing off about 20 percent of the total farm sector debt helped to limit the number of farms being sold to about 5 percent.

-The elimination of government support had a number of environmental implications:
+The removal of government support had a number of environmental implications: